Ad Blocker Detected

 The ligand properties related to the GPCR crystallization process are due to the thermal stability of the receptor achieved by the ligand binding.
 However, there are some more approaches to measure the properties of the ligands by both cell-based approaches as well as protein-based approaches.

 Researchers used the fluorescent thermal stability assay to assess and rank the ligands in the context of improving thermal stability.
-They found that the melting temperature of the purified receptors without ligand-bound in the detergent solution ranging from 40-45°C. However, Tm values and crystal diffraction resolution data of the ligand-bound GPCRs showed Tm values higher than 55°C in the micro scale fluorescent thermal stability assay.
+They found that the melting temperature of the purified receptors without ligand-bound in the detergent solution ranging from 40-45°C. However, Tm values and crystal diffraction resolution data of the ligand-bound GPCRs showed Tm values higher than 55°C in the micro-scale fluorescent thermal stability assay.

 Factors that stabilizes the ligand-receptor interaction

 The affinity of the ligand to the receptor is another factor that plays an important role in the stability of the ligand-bound receptors.
 The receptor binding affinity of the ligand is based on the association and dissociation rates of the ligand and receptor.
-Good ligand-receptor stabilization is achieved only when ligands have high affinity and slow rate of dissociation of the receptor.
+Good ligand-receptor stabilization is achieved only when ligands have high affinity and a slow rate of dissociation of the receptor.

 Based on this principle of receptor binding ligand, a ligand with the ability to form a covalent bond with the receptor may further improve the receptor stability slowing the dissociation rate and fastening the rate of association.

 The solubility of the ligand in the aqueous environment is another property that can affect the stability of the ligand-bound receptors.
-The aqueous solubility of the ligand helps to determine whether it can easily be manipulated in the receptor bound ligand purification.
-Therefore, a ligand must be soluble sufficient to remain the soluble state necessary to provide the complete occupancy of the ligand binding site of the receptor.
+The aqueous solubility of the ligand helps to determine whether it can easily be manipulated in the receptor-bound ligand purification.
+Therefore, a ligand must be soluble sufficient to remain the soluble state necessary to provide the complete occupancy of the ligand-binding site of the receptor.

-H-bonding between the ligand and receptor is another factor that influences the formation of a stable molecular interaction of ligand and receptor in the ligand binding pocket.
+H-bonding between the ligand and receptor is another factor that influences the formation of a stable molecular interaction of ligand and receptor in the ligand-binding pocket.

 While reviewing the ligand properties of ligand-bound GPCR co-crystal structures, researchers had tried to understand the relationship between the receptor and ligand and they found some other principles that are involved in stabilizing the receptor bound to the ligand such as the influence of receptor variation

-It was found that altering the sequence of GPCR improves the receptor stability.
+It was found that altering the sequence of GPCR improves receptor stability.
 To prove that researchers designed the GPCR constructs with removing the entire or partial fragment from the N- or C- terminal and considering some features like the presence of cysteine residues, Glycosylation/phosphorylation sites, and the presence of conserved structural motifs and ligand binding sites on the receptor.

 They found improved folding kinetics and stable conformation of the GPCR constructs with removed N- or C-terminal sequence while GPCR constructs with soluble fusion partner apocytochrome b562RIL (BRIL) and T4 lysozyme (T4L) more thermo-stabilized than the natural counterpart.

-Researchers also employed systematic alanine/leucine scanning approach to construct a library with individual residues mutated to either alanine or leucine and then they selected the construct by thermal stability assay.
+Researchers also employed a systematic alanine/leucine scanning approach to construct a library with individual residues mutated to either alanine or leucine and then they selected the construct by thermal stability assay.